nuuc/SLAP-CITY-2/README.md

 ## Changelog

+### July 09, 2019
+  - Reimplemented engine's hit handler within the new framework.
+  - Renamed a couple of functions to better reflect what they do.
+  - Removed constructor parameters from Character and its inheritor's init.
+  - Platform dropping now checks for an input on the last frame of initiating the squat animation.
+    - Allows for squatting on platforms much more easily.
+#### July 09, 2019 Notes
+  - Did not meet this week's short term goals, however I plan on catching up next week, in addition to implementing all basic features.
+  - Attempting to finish all of next week's shert term goals before I go on vacation.

 ### July 06, 2019
   - Created a temporary 'phrog' dbpk file in character_info, accessed through hard-code in characters, to test the ability to access database pickle files.
   - Added squatting to the game, as well as squatting to trigger the check to drop through platforms.